SandAI-org/Megatron-LM-MagiAttention/magiattention_example/README.md

 You can refer to the shell in dir magiattention/checkpoints/ and run `prepare_llama-3.2-1b_checkpoint.sh` to download checkpoint from modelscope and convert checkpoint from huggingface format to megatron format.

-tokenizer.model is necessary for training from scratch.
+tokenizer.model is necessary for trainingcle from scratch.

 ### Prepare data
 We use openwebtext(https://huggingface.co/datasets/Skylion007/openwebtext) dataset.